immuni-app/immuni-documentation/README.md

 ## Privacy

 Immuni has been and continues to be designed and developed while paying a lot of attention to user privacy.
-It is a fundamental right that we must do everything we can to protect.
+It is a fundamental right that we must do everything we can to protect people and their data.
 We also think that outstanding privacy protection is critical to making the app acceptable to the greatest number of people, thereby maximising Immuni’s utility.

 Below, we provide a list of some of the measures by which Immuni protects the user’s privacy: